canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 Open Source Development happens in a distributed world with different goals and different areas of focus.
-For example there might be the case that a particular Upstream might be interested in working on a new big feature while Ubuntu, because of the tight release schedule, might be interested in shipping a solid version with just an additional bug fix.
+For example there might be the case that a particular Upstream is interested in working on a new big feature while Ubuntu, because of the tight release schedule, is interested in shipping a solid version with just an additional bug fix.
 That is why we make use of "Distributed Development", where code is being worked on in various branches that are merged with each other after code reviews and sufficient discussion.